AcceleratedLinux/accelerated-linux/linux/Documentation/fault-injection/fault-injection.rst

 	- ERRNO: retval must be -1 to -MAX_ERRNO (-4096).
 	- ERR_NULL: retval must be 0 or -1 to -MAX_ERRNO (-4096).

-- /sys/kernel/debug/fail_function/<functiuon-name>/retval:
+- /sys/kernel/debug/fail_function/<function-name>/retval:

-	specifies the "error" return value to inject to the given function for given function.
-This will be created when user specifies new injection entry.
+	specifies the "error" return value to inject to the given function.
+	This will be created when the user specifies a new injection entry.
+	Note that this file only accepts unsigned values.
+So, if you want to use a negative errno, you better use 'printf' instead of 'echo', e.g.:
+	$ printf %#x -12 > retval

 Boot option
 ^^^^^^^^^^^